corbe19/Startup-Web-App/README.md

 For this deliverable I built out the structure of my application using HTML.

-- **HTML pages** - 3 pages total, a home page, leaderboard page, and a page to play the game.
+- **HTML pages** - 4 pages total, a home page, leaderboard page, an about page, and a page to play the game.
 - **Links** - Links will be on the top of each page to ensure consistency and ease of access.
-- **Text** - Text represented in navigation links, headers, and instructions
+- **Text** - Text represented in navigation links, headers, instructions, and about page.
 - **Images** - Image in the about section will be a random image from a 3rd party service.
 - **DB/Login** - Login page with username and password.
 Leaderboard and user stats pulled from database.
 - **WebSocket** - Home page will display other user logins and scores real-time.